fernand0/fernand0.github.io.old/_posts/2020-07-27-machine-learning-compresion.md

 En lugar de decidir 'a mano' o por algún méitodo más costoso, este sistema permite elegir un método suficientemente bueno.

 > Since having to come up with manual rules for when to use which compression would be very complex and time costly, this was a great case for machine learning.
-It’s very scalable, as when a new compression algorithm shows up on the market, shrynk will be able to benchmark that one and no new rules have to be figured out.
+It’s very scalable, as when a new compression algorithm shows up on the market, shrynk will be able to benchmark that one and no new rules have to be figured out.

 Curioso.